telerik/kendo-ui-core/docs-aspnet-mvc/helpers/notification/overview.md

 For further details, refer to the [section on templates]({% slug overview_notificatiomhelper_aspnetmvc %}#templates).

-The example below demonstrates the built-in Notification types.
+The following example demonstrates the built-in Notification types.

 ###### Example